GilianPonte/gilianponte.github.io/comparing-churn-estimation-methods.md

 The decision tree was able to predict 94.84% of all the customers’ status correctly.
 The decision tree is better at identifying the customers with a high churn rate from other customers than the logistic regression, as the top decile lift is 6.47.
 However, the overall performance of the decision tree is weaker compared to the logistic regression, as the Gini coefficient is .53.

 # Logistic regression

 In table 1, two logistic models are presented.
 The first logistic estimation includes all the available variables in the telecom dataset, which results in model one.
-A check for highly correlated variables are included in Appendix B. This resulted in a high correlation between minutes called and charge.
+A check for highly correlated variables are included.
+This resulted in a high correlation between minutes called and charge.
 Therefore, these two variables are not added to the estimation at the same time in all the models.

 The Akaike information criterion (AIC), which indicates a goodness of fit of the logistic regression meanwhile penalizing for adding variables, has a value of 1628.
 While the Bayesian information criteria (BIC) which accounts for the sample size, resulted in a value of 1713.
 Model one was able to predict 84.65% of all the customers correctly (Akaike, 1974).